wp-plugins/buddypress-xprofile-custom-fields-type/readme.txt

 1. Upload the plugin to your 'wp-content/plugins' directory
 2. Activate the plugin
+3. Go to Users > Profile Fields
+4. Create or Edit a field (default buddypress field Name don't allow changing type, it will not work here).
+5. In Field Type select, you can see new field's type.
+6. Enjoy!

 == Changelog ==

+= 1.4.6 =
+* Updated Installation instructions.

+= 1.4.5 =
+* Solved bug with Wordpress 3.4

+= 1.4.4 =
+* Solved bug when using bp_get_profile_field_data in buddypress.
+Added new filter bxcft_get_field_data.

+= 1.4.3 =
+* Solved compatibility with Wordpress 3.5

 = 1.4.2 =
 * Trying to solve issue with bp profile search (there is no date field).